-6.4 Honours students
+7.4 Honours students

-- 6.4.1 A person may register as an Honours student if he has applied to the Registrar in writing before 12 July for admission to a particular Honours programme and was accepted by the department concerned. - 6.4.2 Furthermore, the Honours programme being registered for must be structured in such a way (semesterised) that commencement in the second semester is possible.
+- 7.4.1 A person may register as an Honours student if they have applied to the Registrar in writing before 12 July for admission to a particular Honours programme and was accepted by the department concerned. - 7.4.2 Furthermore, the Honours programme being registered for must be structured in such a way (semesterised) that commencement in the second semester is possible.
 Such students may further be admitted administratively.

-6.5 Master's students
+7.5 Master's students

-A person may register as a Master's student, on condition that he has been admitted by the department concerned or, where necessary, by Senate on the recommendation of the faculty board concerned.
+A person may register as a Master's student, on condition that they been admitted by the department concerned or, where necessary, by Senate on the recommendation of the faculty board concerned.
 Such admission may further be completed administratively.

-6.6 Doctoral students
+7.6 Doctoral students

-A person may register as a Doctoral student, on condition that he has been admitted via the admission process of the faculty board concerned and the admission was communicated to Senate via the Communication Report and the admission has been ratified.
+A person may register as a doctoral student, on condition that they have been admitted via the admission process of the faculty board concerned and the admission was communicated to Senate via the Communication Report and the admission has been ratified.